geeklair/mossy/setup-hass.md

 Ok.... that might take quite a while, but will give you a very up-to-date system.

+Next, we have to fix the crazy oversight by the Debians that Emacs is not installed by default.

+	sudo apt-get install emacs

+Ok, now the world is better, and the remaining work can be started.

 ## Follow These Instructions

 There are some excellent command line instructions for [installing HASS by hand](https://www.home-assistant.io/docs/installation/raspberry-pi/).